RedExpertAlliance/katacoda-scenarios/oci-course/oci-streaming/step3.md

 that take care of decoding (from  Base64 en from ByteArray format) the message payload.

 Go to the OCI Console (as lab-user at: https://console.us-ashburn-1.oraclecloud.com/storage/streaming) and publish a few test messages on *lab-stream*.

+`echo "Open the console at https://console.${REGION,,}.oraclecloud.com/storage/streaming"`{{execute}}

 Then run the Node application another time - and watch the fresh messages come in.

 `node stream-consumer`{{execute}}